sreenivasvaluelabs/dxp-selenium-csharp-driver/README.md

-# IHOP Website Selenium C# Test Suite
+# Website Selenium C# Test Suite

-This is a comprehensive end-to-end automated test suite for the IHOP website (https://www.ihop.com/en) built using Selenium WebDriver with C# and NUnit framework.
+This is a comprehensive end-to-end automated test suite for the  website  built using Selenium WebDriver with C# and NUnit framework.

 ## 🚀 Features